divyajeettt/sequences/README.md

 # sequences

 ## About sequences
 sequences is a simple Mathematical Module providing access to the most famous of sequences from the [On-Line Encyclopedia of International Sequences (OEIS)](https://oeis.org/) as callables.

+*Date of creation:* `December 27, 2019` \
+*Date of first release on PyPI:* `April 29, 2021`

-The module is rich with help-text to help the user understand what to expect as an output to each function.
+The module is enriched with help-text to help the user understand what to expect as an output to each function.

 ## Examples of functions provided